Ravages

 Sizes: 80 x 120 cm

-Every night, around midnight, I arrive at the theater and put my camera and tripod on the set.
-There are no more actors, no more audience.
-The stage is littered with debris; these are the remains of the theatrical play that has just been performed.
-I still perceive the echo of voices, the trace of gestures, the shadow of the plot.
-Everything has already taken place and yet "it" still pulsates.
-The directors give me fifteen minutes to take pictures, I must be quick.
-My eye finds its way through this chaos exploded into a myriad of disjointed, worn, broken - sometimes bloody - objects.
-I feel like a detective looking for invisible and hidden clues.
-I press the trigger before reconstituing the threads that connect the characters and the meaning of the play.
-What I must capture is this mystery: the after-scene played out and buried in the falling darkness.
+Every night, around midnight, I arrive at the theater and set up my camera and tripod on the set.
+There are no actors, no audience.
+The stage is strewn with debris, the remains of the play that has just ended.
+I can still hear the echo of voices, the trace of gestures, the shadow of the action.
+Everything has already happened and yet "it" still pulsates.
+The directors gave me fifteen minutes to take pictures, I had to be quick.
+My eye finds its way through this chaos, exploded into a myriad of disjointed, worn, broken - sometimes bloody - objects.
+I feel like a detective searching for invisible and hidden clues.
+I pull the trigger before I can reassemble the threads that connect the characters and the meaning of the piece.
+What I have to capture is this mystery: the after-scene, played out and buried in the falling darkness.

 -